-There are several GLP-compliant toxicokinetic studies available performed similar to OECD TG 417 in rats and mice after single or repeated, oral or intravenous EDTMP-H or EDTMP-Na administration.
+No toxicokinetic studies with EDTMP-CaNa have been reported.
+However, there are several GLP-compliant toxicokinetic studies available performed similar to OECD TG 417 in rats and mice after single or repeated and oral or intravenous EDTMP-H or EDTMP-Na administration.

-From the oral studies in rats and mice it can be concluded that EDTMP-H/Na is primarily excreted via faeces and only about 1 % via urine (e.g. after repeated dosing in rats only up to 1.4 % in a 168 h period).
+From the oral studies in rats and mice, it can be concluded that EDTMP-H/-Na is primarily excreted via faeces and only about 1 % via urine (e.g. after repeated dosing in rats only up to 1.4 % in a 168 h period).

-The studies also showed a limited distribution of EDTMP-H/Na in blood and soft tissues (< 0.1 % after single or repeated oral substance administration in rats and mice).
+The studies also showed a limited distribution of EDTMP-H/-Na in blood and soft tissues (< 0.1 % after single or repeated oral substance administration in rats and mice).

-All available oral and intravenous toxicokinetic studies reveal a high affinity of EDTMP-H/Na to the bone with detected bone tissue concentrations of up to 2.8 % of the administered dose mainly in femur and tibia with a long half-life of up to 27 d (repeated dosing in rats).
+All available oral and intravenous toxicokinetic studies reveal a high affinity of EDTMP-H/-Na to the bone with detected bone tissue concentrations of up to 2.8 % of the administered dose mainly in femur and tibia with a long half-life of up to 27 d (repeated dosing in rats).